 - Experienced and dedicated investigators on staff available to investigate any case.

-If so, turn to the Atlanta personal injury & wrongful death attorneys at Finch McCranie LLP.
-For decades Finch McCranie LLP has successfully represented hundreds of victims and their families, many of whom have suffered serious injury or wrongful death.
+If so, turn to the Atlanta personal injury & wrongful death attorneys at Finch McCranie.
+For decades Finch McCranie has successfully represented hundreds of victims and their families, many of whom have suffered serious injury or wrongful death.
 The firm’s Atlanta injury lawyers, working in the Wrongful Death & Serious Injury Practice Group, have succeeded in winning a large number of personal injury cases for their clients.
-We invite you to visit our Results page for examples of the settlements and verdicts we have obtained over the years.Contact Finch McCranie LLP Today for a Free Consultation
+We invite you to visit our Results page for examples of the settlements and verdicts we have obtained over the years.Contact Finch McCranie Today for a Free Consultation

-Call the Atlanta personal injury and wrongful death lawyers at Finch McCranie LLP to arrange for a free consultation.
+Call the Atlanta personal injury and wrongful death lawyers at Finch McCranie to arrange for a free consultation.
 You will always speak directly with one of our lawyers.
 Call us today at (404) 658-9070.